Kentico/xperience-by-kentico-kentico-migration-tool/docs/Repository-Structure.md

 ### Extensions (Optional)

 The Migration.Tool.Extensions project contains custom migration logic.
 It compiles as part of the solution and is automatically discovered at runtime.
-For implementation details, start with [Targeted Code-Driven Customization](customization/Customization-Targeted-Code.md).
+For implementation details, start with [Data Transformation Extensions](customization/Customization-Data-Transformation-Extensions.md).

 ## Project Modification Guide